Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Introduction

-Hard-core bosons on a honeycomb lattice with frustrated next nearest neighbor hopping have been studied in \cite{Varney2011,Varney2012} where evidence for a particular type of gapless spin liquids, called Bose metal was found, i.e. a QSL with a "Fermi-like" surface in momentum space. \\ \\ The outline of this publication is as follows: In Sec.\ref{sect:RydbergHam_HoneyLattice} we introduce the many-body Hamiltonian of Rydberg spin excitations in a two-dimensional honeycomb array of trapped atoms.
-An overview of the ground-state phases is given in Sec.\ref{sec:ground-state_phases} where we show that the presence of complex and density-dependent second-order hopping processes gives rise to two disorderd spin phases in addition to a trivial BEC phase and a spiral, or $\ang{120}$ phase present in a mean-field Hamiltonian.
-A full characterization of the properties of the phases is then presented in Sec.\ref{sec:characterization-of-phases}.
-In Sec.\ref{sec:disordered} we show that both disordered phases are chiral and identify one of these phases as a gapped, quantum spin liquid with a many-body Chern number of $C=1$.
-Finally a summary and discussion of the results is given in Sec.\ref{sec:summary}.
+Hard-core bosons on a honeycomb lattice with frustrated next nearest neighbor hopping have been studied in \cite{Varney2011,Varney2012} where {\resubmark the authors reported} evidence for a particular type of gapless spin liquids, called Bose metal, i.e. a QSL with a "Fermi-like" surface in momentum space. {\resubmark Subsequent DMRG simulations however showed weak density order \cite{zhu2013unexpected}, which demonstrates that an umambiguous identification of the nature of spin liquids using ED simulations is difficult.} \\ \\ The outline of this publication is as follows: In Sec.\ref{sect:RydbergHam_HoneyLattice} we introduce the many-body Hamiltonian of Rydberg spin excitations in a two-dimensional honeycomb array of trapped atoms.
+An overview of the ground-state phases is given in Sec.\ref{sec:ground-state_phases} where we show that the presence of complex and density-dependent second-order hopping processes gives rise to two disorderd spin phases in addition to a trivial BEC phase and a spiral, or $\ang{120}$ phase present in a mean-field Hamiltonian. {\resubmark We comment on the possible nature of the QSL in Sec.\ref{sect:nature} and discuss the effects of longer-range interactions in Sec.\ref{sect:long-range}.} Finally a summary and discussion of the results is given in Sec.\ref{sec:summary}.